 - a.
 High-point awards will be awarded in the judged performance division, speed events division, ranch division and roping division if sponsorships are available and acquired.
 Only those classes within that division will count towards that division.
 First place in a class will receive 10 points, Second place will receive 9, and so on to the tenth placing. - b.
-The will be one award for the Junior division and one award for the Senior division, (exception is the ranch division, where only one award is provided).
+There will be one award for the Junior division and one award for the Senior division.
 Pony classes DO NOT count for Junior High Point.
 A separate Pony High Point is awarded for the most points accumulated on a single pony for the entirety of the state show.
 The points are tabulated on a one horse/one rider combination.
 Only one award can be awarded to a participant. - c.
 Tie breakers for all division high points will be number of 1st places, 2nd places, 3rd places, etc. - i.
 If there is still a tie, in the speed division, the pole bending class will serve as tie breaker, followed by barrel racing. - ii.
 Trail will serve as tie breaker for the judged performance division, followed by western riding then western pleasure. - iii.
 Boxing will serve as tie breaker for the ranch horse division, followed by ranch riding. - iv.
 For the roping division, girl's high point/all-around tie breaker will be breakaway, then goat tying, and then team roping.
 If the contestants are still tied, the tie breaker will be on money won.
 For the boy's high point/all-around the tie breakers will be tie down, then breakaway, and then team roping.
 If the contestants are still tied, the tie breaker will be on money won.

-Halter Division Judged Performance Division Speed Events Division Roping Division Dressage Division Ranch Horse Division Ambassador Contest Pony and Miniatures Trail Barrel Racing Breakaway Introduction Confirmation Ambassador Contest Stock Type Mares Western Riding Pole Bending Tie-Down Calf Roping Training Ranch Trail Stock Type Geldings Western Pleasure Stake Race Team Roping Western - Introduction Ranch Riding Gaited Gaited Pleasure Flag Race Goat Tying Western - Basic Ranch Roping Horsemanship Keyhole Race Ranch Reining Reining Ranch Boxing Showmanship Hunter under Saddle Hunt Seat Equitation
+Halter Division Judged Performance Division Speed Events Division Roping Division Dressage Division Ranch Horse Division Pony and Miniatures Trail Barrel Racing Breakaway Introduction Halter Stock Type Mares Western Riding Pole Bending Tie-Down Calf Roping Training Ranch Trail Stock Type Geldings Western Pleasure Stake Race Team Roping Western - Introduction Ranch Riding Horsemanship Flag Race Goat Tying Western - Basic Ranch Roping Reining Keyhole Race Ranch Reining Showmanship Ranch Boxing Hunter under Saddle Hunt Seat Equitation